wizlee/portfolio-experiment/README.md

 6. Showcase gallery & grid layout in work in progress section.
 7. Use work in progress section to showcase Web Design Journey.
 In the same time, make the expandable section more user friendly to touch screen devices.
 8. Remove this github page CDNAME and Alias from wizlee.dev as the latest portfolio site now is revamped and deployed via netlify.
+9. Change project name from portfolio to portfolio-experiment to better convey this is not my current portfolio.

 ## Credits ##